ck546/academic-sitefinal/content/event/_index.md

 **Kwok, C.**, & Chan, N. K. (2021, October 12-16).
 Towards a multi-dimensional theory of temporal control in the gig economy.
 Paper to be presented at the 22nd Annual Meeting of the Association of Internet Researchers (AoIR), Virtual Event.

 **Kwok, C.** (2021, September 30-October 3).
 Confucianism and the political theory of the corporation.
 Paper to be presented at American Political Science Association (APSA) 2021 Annual Meeting & Exhibition, Seattle, WA, USA.

+Philipp, S., & **Kwok, C.** (2021, September 7-9).
+Harmony or hostility?
+On unions and the concept of conflict in corporate law.
+Paper presented at MANCEPT Workshop 2021: Political Theory of the Business Corporation.
+Manchester Centre for Political Theory, The University of Manchester, Manchester, UK.
+Virtual Event.

+**Kwok, C.**, & Chan, N. K. (2021, September 7-10).
+Algorithms, time, and the gig economy: Towards an intersectional approach of temporally-mediated injustice in the gig economy.
+Paper presented at MANCEPT Workshops 2021: Justice and Nonstandard Work.
+Manchester Centre for Political Theory, The University of Manchester, Manchester, UK.
+Virtual Event.

 **Kwok, C.**, & Rector, T. (2021, August 9-21).
 The ontological questions of data power.
 Paper to be presented at Social Ontology 2021, University of California, San Diego, CA, USA.
 Virtual Event.